 4. Eat Seasonally

 By shopping at the local farmers market, you will eat seasonally, fresh and ripe.
-This is another great way to increase your overall health.
-Supermarkets offer too much variety and the food is picked before it has ripened decreasing the vitality.
+This is a great way to increase your overall health.
+Supermarkets offer too much variety, and the food is picked before it has ripened decreasing the vitality.
 The body does not need to be eating imported pineapple in the dead of a Montana winter!